How to Amend an Operating AgreementFree template, scenario library, and step-by-step process

 All references to “member-managed” or “manager-managed” throughout the Agreement are amended to reflect the new management structure.

 Required when changing how profits are split.
-Covers new percentages, preferred return additions, and distribution waterfall changes.
+Covers new percentages, preferred returns, and waterfall changes.

 Section 4.1 (Allocation of Profits and Losses) is amended to read: